nemanja-stanarevic/intro-to-rp/intro-to-rp.md

 While examples are in Scala, the abstractions and patterns described are applicable to most modern languages.
-Basic familiarity with functional patterns is assumed but you can catch up reading [Mary’s awesome introduction to functional programming](https://codewords.hackerschool.com/issues/one/an-introduction-to-functional-programming).
+Basic familiarity with functional patterns is assumed but you can catch up reading [Mary's awesome introduction to functional programming](https://codewords.hackerschool.com/issues/one/an-introduction-to-functional-programming).

 ##To Callback Hell and Back

-Consider the following example of single-threaded synchronous code:
-`countWordOccurrences` function takes a `List` of URLs and a keyword, fetches HTML behind each URL, parses HTML into DOM representation, and counts the number of times the keyword occurs within each page.
-It returns a `List` of pairs of URL and the count:
+Consider the following example of single-threaded synchronous code: the `countWordOccurrences` function takes a `List` of URLs and a keyword, fetches HTML behind each URL, parses HTML into DOM representation, and counts the number of times the keyword occurs within each page.
+It returns a `List` of pairs of URL and count:

 ```scala